-The proposed plant will be required under the Grid Code to maintain a secondary fuel supply of approximately 6,100m3 (5,200t) of back up fuel (distillate or HVO) which will be contained in a tank within a bunded area.
+The proposed plant will be required under the Grid Code to maintain a secondary fuel supply of back up fuel (distillate or HVO) which will be contained in a tank within a bunded area.
 The purpose of this secondary fuel is to ensure that power can still be supplied to the electricity network in the event of an interruption to supply from the gas connection.
 The secondary fuel will only be used in the unlikely event that both the gas connection is unavailable and other generation sources on the transmission grid cannot meet demand.